iostruhl/struhl-section-code/section-6/README.md

 We're doing everything from your (local) command line!
-What you need for today's section:
+Here's what you need for today's section:

 A package manager:
   Mac: Homebrew - https://brew.sh/